NickVanMaele-vonk/code2graph/project-docs/code2graph-architecture.md

 - Trace API calls from frontend to backend
 - Analyze service layer dependencies
 - Map database operations and schema usage
+- Create edges with direction from caller to callee, from data to database
+- Create edges with types {"calls", "reads", "writes to"}
+- Handle multiple outgoing edges for event handlers with multiple function calls
+- Handle multiple edges to multiple table nodes for single fetch operations
+- Normalize API endpoints with parameters (e.g., :clubid instead of specific IDs)
+- Detect circular dependencies and stop after second traversal

 #### 2.2.5 Dead Code Detector (`dead-code-detector.ts`)
 ```typescript